Aghyad85/AppInsightsDiag/README.md

 Minimal script to validate Application Insights telemetry for Azure Functions / App Service.

-> Hosting plan support: Works on Windows & Linux Dedicated, Premium, and Elastic Premium plans, plus Windows Consumption.
+> Hosting plan support: Works on Windows & Linux Dedicated,  and Elastic Premium plans, plus Windows Consumption.
 Not supported on **Linux Consumption** or **Flex Consumption** plans (Kudu / required console features unavailable there).

 ## What It Does
 1. Checks config (connection string vs legacy iKey)